Finding a home - Conveyancing - First time buyer

 Take someone with you.
 Get a second opinion from a trusted friend or family member.
 There’s a chance they’ll spot things you don’t.

-House viewing tips when viewing a house
+What to look for when viewing a house

 Get clued up and find a home that ticks all your boxes with our top house viewing tips: